Composer Jack Beeson

 JB: I like writing

-operas partly because as a boy, teenager in MyHomeTown, USA, which
+operas partly because as a boy, teenager in MyHomeTown, USA, which is actually

-all the broadcasts.
 That’s how I got started with opera in the first place.
 So I owe a

 great deal to the Met for getting me into the subject, and I always had an

 ambition of having a work performed at the Met, but I don’t think I probably

 will because they don’t do very many American works.
 I don’t think

 they want to do American works.
-I’m not sure that they will even do the two works
+I’m not sure that they will even do

-done in Kansas City, too.
+have things done in Kansas City, too.